Academic Policy 1405.11

 - Significant service to professional organizations.

-- Significant academic related service to the community.
+- Significant academically -related service to the community.

 - Editorial board membership or manuscript reviewer.